 In the document of 1992 entitled ‘Governance and Development’ the World Bank stated three applications of the concept of governance;

 - In the form of a political regime

 - The process by which governmental power is exercised in the management of a country’s economic and social resources

 - The capacity of governments to design, formulate and implement policies

 Features of Good Governance

-From the above discussion we can spell out some important features of Good Governance.
-Good Governance insist on removal of corruption, voices for the minorities, participation of most vulnerable in decision-making and responsive to the present and future needs of society.
+From the above discussion, we can spell out some important features of Good Governance.
+Good Governance insists on the removal of corruption, voices for the minorities, participation of the most vulnerable in decision-making, and responsiveness to the present and future needs of society.